Victorian Artists' Society: Working artists in Victoria

 'Settler's Camp' painted by Arthur Streeton, 1888.

 After the amalgamation forming the Victorian Artists’ Society in 1888, distinguished artists associated with the Victorian Artists’ Society included Tom Roberts, Charles Conder, and Arthur Streeton.
-Arthur Ernest Streeton painted ‘Settler’s Camp’ and ‘Pastoral’, both exhibited and sold at the Victorian Artists Society in 1888.
+Arthur Ernest Streeton painted ‘Settler’s Camp’ and ‘Pastoral’, both exhibited and sold at the Victorian Artists' Society in 1888.
 He took inspiration for his portraits from the Yarra River and its bridges.
-After his time at the Victorian Artists Society, Streeton worked for the Royal Academy of Arts in London in 1891.
+After his time at the Victorian Artists' Society, Streeton worked for the Royal Academy of Arts in London in 1891.
 Tom Roberts, alongside Streeton a former member of the Artists’ Society has been called the founder of Australian Impressionism.
 Both artists regularly exhibited oil paintings.

 Charles Conder studied at the Art Society School during the 1880s where he exhibited his impressionist painting ‘Departure of the Orient – Circular Quay’ in 1888.
 Conder sold this painting to the Art Gallery of New South Wales that same year, before leaving to work with Streeton in Melbourne and joining the Victorian Artists’ Society.
 After joining the Society, he exhibited paintings ‘Coogee Bay’ 1888, and ‘A Holiday at Mentone’ 1888.
 Conder, along with Roberts, McCubbin, and Streeton became contributors to The 9 by 5 Impressionism Exhibition in August 1889.
 This exhibition represented impressions of bushlands and city life during a formative period of national Australian history.

 'Departure of the Orient - Circular Quay' by Charles Conder, 1888.

 Esther Paterson, born in 1893, was the longest-serving female office bearer of the Victorian Artist's Society.
-She was also an active member of the Melbourne Society of Women Painters and Sculptors.
-Similar to the Victorian Artists’ Society, the Melbourne Society of Women Painters and Sculptors, founded in 1902, is the oldest organisation for women artists in Australia.
-Many members of the Victorian Artists Society are also members of the Melbourne Society of Women Painters and Sculptors.
+She was also an active member of the Melbourne Society of Women Painters and Sculptors, founded in 1902, and the oldest organisation for women artists in Australia.
+Many members of the Victorian Artists' Society are also members of the Melbourne Society of Women Painters and Sculptors.

 Similar societies to the Victorian Artists’ Society which provide opportunities and exhibitions for working artists in Victoria include Hawthorn Artist Society, Heidelberg Artists Society, and Twenty Melbourne Painters Society.